 And I’m not gonna lie mama.
 It’s hard.
 At least it was for me.
 Maybe that’s the hardest part of having an only child.
 There’s no back-up, no siblings to keep you busy and lessen the feelings of loss.
-Heck, there’s no busy-ness!
+Heck, there’s no busy-ness at all!
 Oh how I longed for a load of laundry to fold or a teenage crisis to avert!
-Tears flowed easily and I was ever so grateful for daily phone calls with my girl.
+Hot tears flowed easily and I was ever so grateful for daily phone calls with my girl.
 At least she still needed me!

 The other thing I never planned for was having so much time on my hands.
 I’d been a stay-at-home mom so my time was now completely my own with loads of time and the freedom to do whatever I wanted.
 My husband, who most of our marriage worked from home was working out of the home during much of this time, so I was alone a lot.
 Trust me, shopping is not all it’s cracked up to be.
 I know this sounds like heresy but after awhile, even Target and TJ Maxx lose their appeal!

 I tend to wallow in self-pity or what my sweet husband refers to as ‘my favorite bad feeling.’
-He’s completely right but I wallow anyway from time to time.
+He’s completely right but I wallow anyway.
 And I was deeply wallowing back then until I knew I had to leave my pity-party and do something, anything.

 So, I started volunteering at a single mom’s ministry a couple days a week.
 And I started a little food blog called The Kitchen Princess to share all my favorite recipes in one place.
 I started it mainly for my daughter, who also loves to cook.
 I wanted her to have easy access to recipes for my homemade chicken soup or chili or carrot cake or whatever, whenever she needed them.

-The blog was God’s sneaky way of getting me to write.
+I now know the blog was God’s sneaky way of getting me to write.
 I always knew I could write I just never felt compelled to.
-But a few years later after Franny had gotten married God actually dared me to write a book.
-So I did.
-And I got it published and everything!
+But a few years later after Franny had gotten married,

 What they don’t tell you about the early part of the empty nest years is this: